 - 1. Understand and apply the fundamentals of assembly level programming of microprocessors and microcontroller. - 2.
 Work with standard microprocessor real time interfaces including GPIO, serial ports, digital-to-analog converters and analog-to-digital converters; - 3.
 Troubleshoot interactions between software and hardware; - 4.
 Analyze abstract problems and apply a combination of hardware and software to address the problem - 5.
-Students will practically study the working of different electronic components circuits. - 6.
-Learn to minimize contributing variables and recognize the limitations of the equipment. - 7.
-Design and construction of circuits using analog component and trouble shooting of the circuits.
+Practically study the working of different electronic components circuits. - 6.
+Learn to minimize contributing variables and recognize the limitations of the equipment.